electricitymaps/electricitymaps-contrib/README.md

 - Estonia:
   - Oil Shale: [EASAC (2007) "A study on the EU oil shale industry – viewed in the light of the Estonian experience"](http://www.easac.eu/fileadmin/PDF_s/reports_statements/Study.pdf)

 Each country has a CO<sub>2</sub> mass flow that depends on neighbouring countries.
 In order to determine the carbon footprint of each country, the set of coupled CO<sub>2</sub> mass flow balance equations of each countries must be solved simultaneously.
 This is done by solving the linear system of equations defining the network of greenhouse gas exchanges.
 Take a look at this [notebook](https://github.com/tmrowco/electricitymap-contrib/blob/master/CO2eq%20Model%20Explanation.ipynb) for a deeper explanation.
+We also published our methodology [here](https://arxiv.org/abs/1812.06679).

 ### Real-time electricity data sources